vegaprotocol/documentation/docs/node-operators/get-started/setup-validator.md

 ### Save Tendermint genesis
 To start successfully, tendermint needs the genesis file from the network you will be trying to join.
 This file need to be located in `YOUR_TENDERMINT_HOME/config/genesis.json`.

-You can find genesis files for network supported by the community in the [networks repository](https://github.com/vegaprotocol/networks).
+You can find genesis files:
+* In the [networks repository] for the mainnet network: (https://github.com/vegaprotocol/networks).
+* In the [networks internal repository] for sandbox and other test networks: (https://github.com/vegaprotocol/networks-internal).
+Note: For sandbox, the genesis must be a URL to a remote file, not saved locally on disk.

 For example, to join mainnet you will need the following [genesis file](https://github.com/vegaprotocol/networks/blob/master/mainnet1/genesis.json).